ga-wdi-boston/git-basics-assessment/diagnostic.md

 6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
 What are the two formatting items you **need** to make up your commit message?

+Once you do 'git commit' you will be prompted to enter a title and commit message to explain the changes you mad.